metabase/metabase/docs/users-guide/referencing-saved-questions-in-queries.md

-## Referencing datasets and saved questions in SQL queries
+## Referencing models and saved questions in SQL queries

 With SQL databases, we can use a dataset or an an existing question as the basis for a new query, or as a common table expression [CTE][CTE].